-Cannes Film Festival 2025, Celebrities Who Stole The Spotlight and Those Who Missed The Mark
+Cannes 2025, Celebrities Who Stole The Spotlight and Those Who Missed The Mark

 3 , 2, 1...
 Action!
 The red carpet has officially been rolled out for the 2025 Cannes Film Festival—and with it, the most stylish showdown of the year begins.
 Each year, this iconic fusion of fashion and film in the South of France becomes the benchmark for red carpet glamour.